Subham0207/game-engine/Documentation.md

         i.
 Hover bug: When mouse hover over Imgui UIs, UI elements are getting hovered even when mouse is hidden.
     6.12.
 Material Manager.
     6.2 Loading multiple characters.
 To manage and fix textures.
+    6.2.1 Found the issue the model has different meshes which use different textures of same type.
+But my engine only allows 1 texture of each type.
     6.21.
 Saving Animations, character, etc...
     6.3 Playing different animation based on player input.
     7. Physics